johng42/PML/project2.md

 cleanedTestData <- cleanedTestData[-indicesToRemove3]
 ```

 Now that the data is clean and whittled down to only 6 features ( + classe which is what we are trying to predict), take a quick look at all data.
 Nothing fancy, just trying to get a feel for the data.
+If this does not show a graph, see "6features.png" in the repro.

 ```{r, echo=FALSE}
 plot(cleanedTrainData)
 ```

-num_window and pitch_dumbbell look a little interesting:
+num_window and pitch_dumbbell look a little interesting.
+If the graphs don't display in the browser they are in the repo:

 ```{r, echo=FALSE}
 plot(cleanedTrainData$pitch_dumbbell, cleanedTrainData$classe)